-Jay Deshpande is the author of Love the Stranger (YesYes Books), named one of the top debuts of 2015 by Poets & Writers, and the chapbook The Rest of the Body (YesYes Books, 2017).
+Jay Deshpande is the author of Love the Stranger (YesYes Books, 2015), named one of the top debuts of 2015 by Poets & Writers, and the chapbook The Rest of the Body (YesYes Books, 2017).
 A Stegner Fellow at Stanford University and the winner of the Scotti Merrill Memorial Award and Narrative‘s Annual Poetry Contest, he has received fellowships from Kundiman, Civitella Ranieri and the Key West Literary Seminar.
 His poems have recently appeared in Denver Quarterly, Washington Square, LARB Quarterly Journal and Horsethief.
 He holds a BA in English from Harvard and an MFA in creative writing from Columbia University.
-He has taught workshops for Poets House and the Academy of American Poets and currently teaches at Rutgers University and in the MFA program at Columbia University.
+He has taught for Poets House, the Academy of American Poets, and Rutgers, and currently teaches in the MFA program at Columbia.